[Learn Korean E30] “(으)니까”, “못”

 Tammy is asking Sangmin what he has been doing these days.

-Please listen to their conversation and try to figure out what kind of activity Sangmin wants to challenge.
+Please listen to their conversation and determine what activity Sangmin wants to challenge.

 그럼 들어보세요!